jonathan-odonnell/milestone-project-3/README.md

     - Bootstrap grids and CSS media queries are used throughout the website to ensure that it is optimised for use on devices with a wide range of screen sizes.

 ### Features Left to Implement

+1. More Products and Categories

+   - Add more products including from additional categories.

+2. Add Expert Reviews

+    - Add reviews to product details pages written by Subject Matter Experts

+3. Add an Offers Page

+    - Add an offers page which details the latest offers and provides customers with links to partners' sites where they can purchase the product.

+4. One Review Per Product

+    - Add functionality to prevent users from being able to write multiple reviews for the same product.

+5. Sort Reviews by Ratings or Date Written

+    - Add a dropdwon to the product details pages to give users the option to sort the reviews by ratings or date written.

+6. 5 More Reviews and Show All Reviews Buttons

+    - Add buttons to the product details pages to display 5 more reviews or show all reviews.

 ## Technologies Used